 Message has a very active members-only forum where you can buy and sell or “freecycle” (ie donate) within their secure website.

-Facebook Groups — some groups allow members to buy and sell used items (your post may need to be approved by their admins).
-Some to check out: Americans in Paris, English Speakers in Paris, and Expats World Paris.
+Facebook Groups — Facebook Marketplace and a variety of closed groups allow members to buy and sell used items (you need to be accepted into the group and your posts may need to be approved by their admins).
+Some to check out: ESM Buy/Sell/Swap/Giveaway Group and Sell, swap and giveaway baby/kids items in Paris (FRANCE) and suburbs.

 By now, you may have lost a few hairs trying to decipher the long list of “fournitures scolaires” (school supplies) required at school.
 You may have your “cahiers” and “rapporteurs” sorted by now.
 But just in case, here are a few tips to keep in mind if you’ve missed something, or when it’s time to top-up your stock of dried up markers, beaten-up backpacks, and missing-in-action lunchboxes …